Introduction

 Average farm size by region

-Distribution of farms sizes by area
+Distribution of farm sizes by area

 Farm Business Income